PhotoVision/PhotoVision.github.io/_pv-markup/common-questions.md

 ## How large are your scans?
 Resolution matters.
 That's why our normal scans give you the freedom to print stunning 20x24s straight away, while our large scans can easily grace a billboard.

+## What scanners do you use?
+Every roll of film is scanned by hand on the renowned Fuji Frontier SP3000 or Noritsu S-1800.
+Both are excellent tools to help you reach your vision.
+You may choose between either on your <a href="{{site.baseurl}}/images/PhotoVision-Film-Order-Form-Dec-2017.pdf" target="_blank">order form</a>.
+However, keep in mind there are certain film stocks that will always be scanned on the Noritsu: Portra160, Ektar100 and all black + white stocks.

 ### Fuji Frontier SP3000